pleonex/PleOps.Cake/docs/articles/getting-started/setup-checklist.md

    1. Select GitHub Actions as the source.
    2. From _Environments_, select `github-pages`.
 Under _Deployment branches and
       tags_ add a new rule to allow publishing docs from the tags `v*`.
+   3. Enable write permissions to publish GitHub Pages.
+From Actions, "General", go to "Workflow permissions" and ensure it's set to "Read and write permissions".

 ## Collaboration files